The Lost Art of the Cheese Taco…..

 1 or 2 jalapenos deveined, deseeded, and minced

-1 Serrano chile deveined, deseeded, and minced (omit this if you like medium spicy, versus hot)
+1 Serrano chile deveined, deseeded, and minced (omit this if

 3 cloves of garlic, minced